damianwajer/ml-stack-nav/README.md

 Please see `index.html` file for demo and code example.

+The `dist/ml-stack-nav.js` and `dist/ml-stack-nav.css` files contain all what is necessary for the menu to work properly and they should not be edited directly.
+Unlike them, `dist/ml-stack-nav-theme.css` theme file provides example styles for the navigation and can be edited, extended or completely replaced with your own styles (the minified files `.min.css` and `.min.js` are also available in `dist` directory and you can use them on production instead of regular ones).

 ## Advanced usage

+The goal behind the mlStackNav is to provide a good starting point to implement navigation with custom design, so advanced usage is highly recommended.
+In order to take full advantage of the mlStackNav, please keep in mind its most important features:

+- separation of the appearance and the functionality
+- CSS class names according to BEM methodology
+- state rules inspired by SMACSS (Scalable and Modular Architecture for CSS)
+- `js-` prefixed classes to decouple JavaScript classes from CSS ones

 Multi-level stack navigation also supports multiple instances of the menu.